JetBrains Space Help

 Repository mirroring in Space allows you to create and maintain a synchronized copy of a repository hosted outside of Space.

 Mirrored repositories are synchronized in both directions.
-You can push commits to your Space mirror and they will be delivered to the remote repository.
+Push commits to your Space mirror and they will be delivered to the remote repository and vice versa.

 You can set up mirroring if: